The Girl Who Loved Two Princes

 2019, March 4th

-She would mend fences with her father, if only for the sake of the wedding.
-Her new life had given Zoey something she had never had before.
-Two somethings, actually.
-A brother and a best friend.
-Bart held her hand while she stumbled through every situation, good or bad, since she reached Caines.
-She wanted to be useful to him.
-Zoey knew that this marriage would finally remove the burden of the Arden claim to the throne from Bart's shoulders.
+Bart held my hand while I stumbled through every situation, good or bad, since I reached Caines.
+I wanted to be useful to him.
+I knew that this marriage would finally remove the burden of the Arden claim to the throne from Bart's shoulders.